-Comment [A9]: We recommend to add:
+Comment [A9]: We recommend to add: -A sentence asking to stop altogether the emerging technology of deep sea mining (exploration and exploitation) on the basis of the precautionary principle. -A sentence asking to increase monitoring and control of oil spills and illegal discharges at sea, as it is mentioned in Part I. -A sentence asking to reduce impacts of

-- -A sentence asking to stop altogether the emerging technology of deep sea mining (exploration and exploitation) on the basis of the precautionary principle. - -A sentence asking to increase monitoring and control of oil spills and illegal discharges at sea, as it is mentioned in Part I. - -A sentence asking to reduce impacts of nutrient loading from aquaculture on marine ecosystems, through better maritime spatial planning and the promotion of alternative solutions, such as Integrated Multi-Trophic Aquaculture (IMTA).
+-A sentence asking to reduce impacts of nutrient loading from aquaculture on marine ecosystems, through better maritime spatial planning and the promotion of alternative solutions, such as Integrated Multi-Trophic Aquaculture (IMTA).